GuillaumeDua/CppShelf/libs/ag/README.md

 ## Philosophy & design choices

-The key idea of this library is to ease iterations over aggregates's member-variables,
+The key idea of this library is to ease iterations over aggregates's member-variables in C++20 (so, without reflection),
 which is especially convenient when dealing with **reflection** and **serialization**.

 - `csl::ag::size<T>` gives the fields count in a given aggregate type type